-HUD must track each CoCs progress toward ending chronic homelessness.
-In the 2010 NOFA, a chronically homeless person is defined as an unaccompanied homeless individual with a disabling condition or a family with at least one adult member who has a disabling condition who has either been continuously homeless for at least a year OR has had at least four episodes of homelessness in the past three (3) years.
+HUD tracks each CoCs progress toward ending chronic homelessness.
+In the FY2011 CoC NOFA, chronically homeless is defined as an unaccompanied homeless individual with a disabling condition, or a family with at least one adult member who has a disabling condition, who has either been continuously homeless for at least a year OR has had at least four episodes of homelessness in the last three (3) years.

-This section asks each CoC to track changes year to year in the number of chronically homeless persons as well the number of beds available for this population.
-CoCs will complete this section using data reported for the 2008, 2009, and 2010 (if applicable) Point-In-Time counts as well as data collected and reported on for the Housing Inventory Counts (HIC) for those same years.
-For each year, indicate the total unduplicated point-in-time count of the chronically homeless as reported in that year.
-For 2008 and 2009, this number should match the number indicated on form 2J of the respective year sexhibit 1.
-For 2010, this number should match the number entered on the Homeless Data Exchange (HDX).
+CoCs are to track changes from one year to the next in the number of chronically homeless persons as well as the number of beds available for this population.
+CoCs will complete this section using data reported for the FY2009, FY2010, and FY2011 (if applicable) point-in-time counts as well as the data collected and reported on the Housing Inventory Counts (HIC) for those same years.
+For each year, indicate the total unduplicated point-in-time count of chronically homeless as reported in that year.
+For FY2009 and FY2010, this number should match the number indicated on form 2J of the respective years Exhibit 1.
+For FY2011, this number should match the number entered on the Homeless Data Exchange (HDX).